-Pending disclosure and documentation of social security numbers, the PHA will allow the family to retain its place on the waiting list for 30 days.
+Pending disclosure and documentation of social security numbers, the PHA will allow the family to retain its place on the waiting list for [insert amount of time reasonable for PHA].30 days.
 If not all household members have disclosed their SSNs at the next time the PHA is issuing vouchers, the PHA will issue a voucher to the next eligible applicant family on the waiting list.